-Hummus in Israel is far from the tubs sold in the refrigerated case in American supermarkets.
-It's served warm and has a smooth, almost sour cream-like consistency.
-We learned that hot chickpeas make a much smoother hummus, so we puree just-cooked chickpeas for more than three minutes to mimic ultra-creamy Israeli hummus.
-Starting with dried chickpeas is essential to the fresh taste and whipped texture of this hummus.
+American supermarket hummus tends to be a sad imitation of the hummus eaten in Israel.
+There, it is eaten warm and has a smooth, almost sour cream-like consistency.
+That’s because it is made from freshly cooked, still-hot chickpeas that are pureed for several minutes.
+Starting with dried chickpeas also is essential to the fresh taste and ultra-creamy texture of this hummus.
 Small chickpeas work best; aim for no larger than a green pea.
-The Whole Foods Market 365 Everyday Value brand worked well.
 If you only find larger chickpeas, cook them until starting to break down, or 10 to 15 minutes longer.
-Soak the chickpeas for at least 12 hours.
-They can be soaked ahead of time, then drained and refrigerated for up to two days.
 In Israel, hummus gets garnished with a variety of toppings—from spiced ground beef to soft-cooked eggs.
-We like the crunch that crispy chickpeas bring.
+For a crispy contrast, we add fried chickpeas.

 ounces (227 grams) dried chickpeas